ss12932/currency-converter-project/README.md

 ```
 AS a user
-I WANT to input a value to acquire a currency exchange and retrieve relevant news regarding the chosen currencies
+I WANT to input a value to acquire a currency exchange
+and retrieve relevant news regarding the chosen currencies,

-SO THAT I am able to view the currency rate  and latest news before I commit to converting.
+SO THAT I am able to view the currency rate  and latest news
+before I commit to converting.
 ```

+### Technologies used

+1. HTML
+2. JavaScript
+3. jQuery
+4. tailwindcss
+5. Google Fonts
+6. moment.js

 ### Deployed Link